nathanaellloyd/finalproject--pingpong/README.md

 ### Planning:

 ###### Programming
-I Need to take user a input, then store in an array, then divide into two arrays (by pushing items in random order).
+To take user a input, then store it in an array.
+Then the application needs to divide into two arrays, by pushing items in random order.

 ###### UX
 I need to provide clear and intuitive visual guidance and ensure it's easy to use.